Short-term high skilled work of 15 or 30 days – Public policy – International Mobility Program

 Eligibility

-Based on public policy considerations, delegated officers may grant foreign nationals seeking to enter Canada a work permit exemption [from the requirement in paragraph R183(1)(b) and section R196 of the Immigration and Refugee Protection Regulations].
+Based on public policy considerations, delegated officers may grant foreign nationals seeking to enter Canada a work permit exemption from the requirement in paragraph R183(1)(b) and section R196 of the Immigration and Refugee Protection Regulations (IRPR) if the foreign national is intending to perform work

-• 15 consecutive days (and the foreign national has not been granted an exemption under the public policy facilitating entry into Canada for short-term work in the last 6 months)
+• 15 consecutive days where the foreign national has not been granted an exemption under this public policy in the last 6 months

-• 30 consecutive days (and the foreign national has not been granted an exemption under the public policy facilitating entry into Canada for short-term work in the last 12 months)
+• 30 consecutive days where the foreign national has not been granted an exemption under this public in the last 12 months

 Persons eligible may also need a temporary resident visa (TRV) or an electronic travel authorization (eTA) to come to Canada.